 1. Go to your page for your class and print out the Policies and Student Information Form.

 2. Read the policies and complete the form, share with your parent/guardian, and sign.

 3. Staple the completed form to the policies (form on top) and turn in promptly for credit.

 4. When you get the policies back, keep them in the front of your binder for reference.

 Looking for a calculator?
 Click here to see a flyer from Texas Instruments on their line of calculators.

-For 2012-2013, I plan to be in my room most mornings by 7:45am, and immediately after school for about 15 to 20 minutes.
-My room will also be open most days during BOTH LUNCHES.
-A number of my former AP Calculus BC students will hopefully be on hand to tutor any students who come in for help in math.
+For 2014-2015, I plan to be in my room most mornings by 7:50am, and immediately after school for about 15 to 20 minutes.
+My room will also be open during BOTH LUNCHES as I am coordinating the Math Mentoring Program during this time; I am typically available to answer questions during this time.

 Some of my past students have indicated that the online tutoring service available for FREE through the Alameda County Library is actually very helpful.
 While I have not tried it myself, if you are interested in an opportunity to ask questions when you are doing your homework or studying, I suggest you check it out.
 Click here to go directly to the website.
 It is called Brain Fuse.
 You need an Alameda County library card number to access the service.